 The microchip number has been entered correctly by the veterinarian on the rabies vaccination certificate.

+My pet has had a satisfactory blood test at an approved laboratory which was performed during the last 12 months.
 I have a copy of the blood test result showing the correct microchip number and the date the blood was drawn.

 A licensed/accredited veterinarian has correctly filled in the veterinary health certificate based on the information in Section C of these importation conditions.